manuGil/GitCoDev/gitcodev/lesson1.md

 (sec:lesson1)=
-# LESSON 1: Fundamental Operations with Git
+# {octicon}`milestone` LESSON 1: Fundamental Operations with Git

 Lecture notes on the fundamental operations with Git.
 A hands-on lesson for introducing version control, tracking changes, and the tracking history.
+This lesson is taught using presentations (to illustrate concepts), type-along demostrations and exercises (to practice the concepts).
+The code examples in the lessons often indicate tasks that participant should do along with the instructor.

+Times under each section are indicative.
+They can be used as a guide to plan the lesson and may be adjusted to suit different teaching styles; however follow the recommendations given in the [schedule](sec:schedule).

 :::{card} Learning Objectives: